 commuting can increase stress and even make people less happy.
 If you do a lot of travel, it’s worth keeping track of how much time you’re spending on the go, and possibly factoring that travel time into your decisions about which projects to take.

 When you do travel, this collection of suggestions from Lifehacker readers will help you make your commute as productive as possible.

 Social media can be a great tool for building your profile and and communicating with customers, but being glued to Facebook or Twitter all day can be a

 real drain on your time and productivity.
 Make a note (an honest one!) of the time you spend on social media in a single day or month, or try using a tracking app like

-Time Rabbit to track time on social sites automatically.
+Rescue Time.
 You might find you need to cut back on the time you spend on social media, or simply make better use of it.